jrobii/Assignment1/README.md

 # GitHub Repository
 A Github repository was used to ensure that code could be versioned and stored somewhere else rather than locally.
 The repository was kept clean and was regularly committed to when new code was implemented that was working.
-The repository holds code for the angular and server (node) services.
+The repository holds code for the angular and server (node) applications.

 # Data Structure
 ### Back-End